 WHAT IS MICROTIA?

 Microtia is a congenital ear deformity where the outer ear does not fully develop during the first trimester of pregnancy.
+As a result, the external ear is small and does not form properly.

 Microtia Grades / Classification